opendocsg/slw-judgments-backfill/2005_SGHC_3/report.md

 34     I agreed that the defendant should state the full facts and basis on which he wanted to have the assessment hearing reconvened for him to cross-examine the plaintiff, and I directed him to file and serve his affidavit by 13 October 2004.
 I left the question whether he was to be cross-examined on his affidavit to be decided after the affidavit was made.

-35     The events that followed are described in my judgment in Suit No 1459 of 2001 ([2005] SGHC 2).
+35     The events that followed are described in my judgment in Suit No 1459 of 2001 (<span class="citation">[2005] SGHC 2</span>).
 The defendant was cross-examined on his application to reconvene the assessment in that suit.
 He then applied to cross-examine Mr Lee, the plaintiff in that case, and his counsel, Mr Singh, as part of his application.
 I dismissed both his applications.

 36     The defendant was unhappy that his application to cross-examine Mr Lee and Mr Singh was dismissed.
 When he was directed to proceed with the application to cross-examine Mr Goh and Mr Singh in this action, he was reluctant to comply unless he was given time to prepare his submissions and return on another day.